swcarpentry/DEPRECATED-bc/intermediate/regex/03-operators.md

 title: Operators
 ---

 Let's go back to those measurements.
-Notebook 1 has the site, date, and background evil level with single tabs as separators.
+Notebook  1 has the site, date, changes as suggested by @ctjacobs and background evil level with single tabs as separators.
 Some of the site names have spaces, and the dates are in the international standard format YYYY-MM-DD.
-However, the fields in Notebook number 2 are separated by slashes, and use month names instead of numbers.
+However, the fields in Notebook  2 are separated by slashes, and use month names instead of numbers.
 What's more, some of the month names are three characters long, while others are four, and the days are either one or two digits.